tarwn/lessthandot-hugo/blogs/content/posts/2009-04-28-how-to-import-a-bunch-of-xml-files-from.md

 END
 ```

-So that is all the code that you need to make this happen, let&#8217;s see what is actually inserted into the table
+So that is all the code that you need to make this happen, let's see what is actually inserted into the table

 sql
 select * from XMLImport